 It depends whether the person staying is a guest or a sub-tenant.
+It is all about what rights you are seeking to give that person.

 However, you do need written permission from your landlord or agent if you want to have a sub-tenant live with you (clause 72).
 If you don’t have written permission for a sub-tenant to be there, you are in breach of your lease and the landlord could issue you with a notice to remedy and then apply to the Tribunal for an order that the person move out, or they could serve a notice to vacate, if you didn’t vacate they could make an application to the Tribunal for an order terminating the tenancy (the Tribunal may order termination or decide this does not warrant termination and order that the person move out.